Information for Parents

 Aren’t fraternities just like the one shown in the movie Animal House?

 Nobody likes stereotypes.
-Unfortunately since that movie’s debut and others similar in theme, fraternity members have been categorized as irresponsible and abusive.
+Unfortunately, since that movie’s debut and others similar in theme, fraternity members have been categorized as irresponsible and abusive.
 In reality, fraternities are values-based organizations dedicated to the development of character and lifelong friendship.
+Fraternities are inclined to help your child improve their academics and are not as popularly stereotyped in movies and media.

 Should I be concerned about my son’s grades and the impact fraternity membership would have on them?

 Students often find managing their time difficult when moving from the highly structured high school environment to the freedoms of college.
 Fraternities assist in that transition by offering scholarship programs which might include study partners, study hours and time management workshops.
 Your son will have access to the network of Fraternity members who already know how to use campus resources such as the library, career centers, computer labs and academic advisors.
+We hold academic study sessions generally 3 times a week and many members study and complete HW together, a perfect social way to help your son not only pass but become proficient in his classes.
 While fraternities are concerned about the academic achievement of their members, your son is will ultimately be responsible for utilizing the resources made available.

 Being in a fraternity sounds like it takes a lot of time.
 Does it?